Esfeshad

-Esfeshad (اسفشاد) (Note: Also romanized as Esfashād and Esfeshād; also known as Asb Shahr and Asp Shahr) is a village in Qaen Rural District of the Central District of Qaen County, South Khorasan province, Iran.
+Esfeshad (اسفشاد) (Note: Also romanized as Esfashād and Esfeshād; also known as Asb Shahr and Asp Shahr) is a village in Qaen Rural District of the Central District in Qaen County, South Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,400 in 582 households.
 The following census in 2011 counted 2,659 people in 761 households.
-The 2016 census measured the population of the village as 2,900 people in 848 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,900 people in 848 households, the most populous in its rural district.